Summer BBQ Series: How to Grill the Perfect Steak

 How to grill the perfect steak

-You’ve probably already got your own steak-grilling routine down pat, but it can’t hurt to hear what a few of the pros have to say about it, right?
-From grilling the perfect rare, medium, and well-done steaks to getting those mouth-watering criss cross char marks, here’s how to barbecue steaks like a pro this summer.
+You’ve probably already got your steak-grilling routine down pat, but it can’t hurt to hear what a few pros say about it, right?
+From grilling the perfect rare, medium, and well-done steaks to getting those mouth-watering crisscross char marks, here’s how to barbecue steaks like a pro this summer.

 What’s the best cut of meat for grilling?